BaseMax/CMSGraphQLTS/README.md

 - Categories: Allows managing different categories for organizing posts.
 - Posts: Enables creating, reading, updating, and deleting posts.
 - Posts in a Category: Provides the ability to retrieve posts belonging to a specific category.
-- Slider: Offers functionality to create and manage image sliders for the website.
 - FAQ: Allows creating and managing frequently asked questions.
-- Contact Us Response: Provides a mechanism for handling and responding to contact form submissions.
 - Authentication: Enables user authentication for secure access to the CMS.
 - Check Auth: Allows verifying the authentication status of a user.
 - Logout: Provides the ability to log out from the CMS.